Coralesoft/OpenwrtCloudflare/README.md

 ### Prerequisite:
 - You have a active cloudflare account
 - You have a domain with DNS managed via cloudflare
-- you are logged into the cloudflare web console
+- you are logged into the cloudflare web console (time saver)

 ## uninstall-cloudflared.sh